kawsark/use_case001-creator/README.md

 This should result in the creation of 3 workspaces "Research, Test, & Prod" if the names are left unmodified

 ## A few notes on the current TFE provider behavior
 Running this config will create a single workspace in a TFE organization.
 If you run a `terraform destroy` it will remove any of the variables populated into the newly created workspace but it will not delete the workspace that was created.
-This has to be deleted manually in the GUI, go to Workspaces > choose this workspace > Settings > Queue destroy, accept > the go back to Settings > click Delete from Terraform Enterprise, accept to remove the workspace.
+This has to be deleted manually in the GUI, go to Workspaces > choose this workspace > Settings > Queue destroy, accept > then go back to Settings > click Delete from Terraform Enterprise, accept to remove the workspace.